SaffatRafiqRaaz/GetVideoLength/README.md

 # GetVideoLength
-Python script that calculates total video length in a directory
+**Python script that calculates total video length in a directory** **Need to have ffmpeg installed for the script to work** Copy the script to your desired directory and run with idle, you will see total video length in console